Ettore DeGrazia: Education

 Part of DeGrazia's thesis included the 'Color Machine' which he built to measure the different levels of tone and pitch when music was being played.
 DeGrazia assigned specific emotions, shapes, and colors to his 'Color Music Pattern Test'.
 He gave the test to over 350 students at the University of Arizona.
 He made each student listen to classical music, including Stravinsky's Nightingale, and Beethoven's Symphony#8.
 He would stop the music in certain intervals and ask each student what colors and shapes they saw.
 They would then draw what shapes they had seen.

 In the archives at the DeGrazia Foundation, there are oral histories from some of the students who were given the Color Music Pattern Test.
-At first, they could not understand how they were going to be able to see shapes and colors.
-But the more they listened to the symphonies, the more the shapes and colors took form in their minds.
-They could literally 'see the music.'
-DeGrazia did a series of abstract paintings based on the results of these psychological, audio, and visual experimental tests.
-Incredibly, from these results DeGrazia was able to 'paint' these symphonies from the information the students had given him.
-They are abstract wonders of line, shape, and color.
-This remarkable Master's Thesis is part of the permanent collection at the Gallery In the Sun.
+At first, some students reported difficulty understanding how they would be able to perceive shapes and colors.
+According to these accounts, as they listened to the symphonies, they began to form mental associations involving shapes and colors and described this as "seeing" the music.
+DeGrazia later created a series of abstract paintings based on the results of these psychological, audio, and visual experimental tests.
+These works interpret the students’ responses through abstract forms of line, shape, and color.
+This master’s thesis is part of the permanent collection at the Gallery in the Sun.

 In 1967, the University of Arizona granted DeGrazia the Alumni Achievement Award for all his accomplishments in art and his affiliation with the university.